Cost-Sensitive Learning to Defer to Multiple Experts with Workload Constraints: Related Work

+The existence of changes in expert availability within real-world HAIC scenarios means that an L2D system must be able to accommodate expert capacity constraints which are defined at inference-time, and not during training.
+This restriction is similar to that considered by \citet{zhou2022mixture} in the context of sparsely activated mixture-of-experts models, where the routing strategy (\textit{i.e.}, how tokens are distributed throughout experts) is akin to the task of L2D algorithms.
+The authors propose allowing for a hard constraint on the number of tokens selected by each expert and the number of experts each token is routed to in inference.
+This approach allows for dynamic limitation of the compute resources necessary, without needing to retrain their models.

-In our work, we propose a multi-expert L2D algorithm that can be used in cost-sensitive scenarios, trained with restrictive data requirements, and takes into account individual human work-capacity constraints that can be changed in testing.
+In our work, we propose a multi-expert L2D algorithm that can be used in cost-sensitive scenarios, trained with restrictive data requirements, and taking into account individual human work-capacity constraints that are imposed only at inference time.